evmts/tevm-monorepo/docs/tutorial/typescript.md

 #### Bundler integration

-EVMts requires a bundler configured to handle `.sol` files
+Evmts requires a bundler configured to handle `.sol` files

 Install your integration of preference.
 This hello-world tutorial will use esbuild.